🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Where Sports Bettors Have Advantages

-• Direct currency payouts without blockchain-related complications
+• Direct fiat currency payouts without blockchain-related friction

 Return on Investment: A 3-Year Projection

-Parameters: $10,000 opening stake, 5% analytical advantage, 100 positions monthly, complete Kelly approach:
+Assumptions: $10,000 initial stake, 5% demonstrated edge, 100 bets/trades monthly, full Kelly approach:

 YearSports BettingPrediction Markets

-Year 1$12,400 (constrained by account restrictions)$13,500
+Year 1$12,400 (constrained by restrictions)$13,500

-Year 3$10,500 (preponderance of accounts restricted)$24,600
+Year 3$10,500 (majority of accounts restricted)$24,600

 FAQ